tinwaninja/Catur/README.md

 The script will automatically open Mozilla Firefox and automatically login based on existing credentials. <br />
 Next, start the match (Live Match).
 ![Auto Chess](./documentation/Catur.gif) <br />
-If you get the first turn (in white) then please advance the pawn to e4.
-(For the first turn you have to run 1x first, but if you are the second turn the script will run automatically).
 ## Additional
-You can change the movement speed of chess moves by changing the value of the blitz in the chess.py script on line 18 with the value "True" or "False".
+You can change the movement speed of chess moves by changing the value of the mode in the chess.py script on line 19 with the value 'bullet', 'blitz', or 'rapid'. <br />
+If you want to find automatic live matches, change the config.ini file and change autostart = 0 to autostart = 1.
+### Update
+1. First Commit <br />
+project published.
+2. V2 Commit<br />
+automatically run the pawn (if it gets white). <br />
+add mode, mode there are 3 options, namely: bullet, blitz, rapid. bullet for quick-paced 1-minute matches, blitz for 3-5-minute matches, rapid for 10-minute matches. <br />
+increase the delay, if the game is early then the delay is with a small time value, if it is in the middle of the game then the delay will be a choice of time with a small and medium value
 ## Thanks
 This script is made from libraries and fixes existing scripts.
 In developing this script I am very grateful to:
 1. [StockFish](https://stockfishchess.org/download/)